Balboa Park (San Diego): 21st century

 A plaque at the House of Pacific Relations states to be a transcript of a human rights declaration by Cyrus the Great.
 However, the text is not accurate, and contains elements not in the original Cyrus Cylinder, such as a general abolition of slavery.

 By 2001, over 12 million people visited the park each year.

 The Balboa Park Conservancy, a non-profit group to preserve and promote the park, was proposed in 2009 and was officially launched on September 14, 2010.

 On the night between August 11 and 12, 2012, the 100-year-old Lily Pond at Balboa Park was vandalized overnight.
 Officials said the water level in the pond was reduced to 2 inches and a pipe was broken.
 No fish or turtles were killed, but damage to the pond and surrounding landscaping was estimated at several thousand dollars.
 There had been reports of a "midnight water gun fight" planned for that night, and a video of such an event was later uploaded to YouTube.
 In early 2013, work began on repairing the Lily Pond, including removing the fish and plants to temporary homes, draining the pond, and repairing the concrete lining.
 In addition, plumbing repairs were completed, and 27 new plant platforms were constructed to hold the lilies in place.
 After the reservoir was filled with water and the fish were re-introduced, the Lily Pond opened once again to the public in late February, 2013.

-In 2017, the State of California designated Balboa Park as a cultural district, given its central role in the culture of San Diego.
+In 2017, the State of California designated Balboa Park as a California Cultural District, given its central role in the culture of San Diego.